 I’m a member of the MS Society Cymru Wales Council and also take part in academic research for several organisations as a patient representative.
 I write for numerous websites, including The World Vs. MS (as a Committee member), the UK MS Society and many others and have been interviewed by BBC Wales on the topic of disability discrimination.

 I like croissants (especially almond), newspapers, a good discussion over a cheap bottle of wine and expensive candles, gift shops in museums, the London underground and sparkly flat shoes.
-The Teenager enjoys winding me up, buying American Skittles and Nerds from the internet, his phone,
+The Teenager enjoys winding me up, plotting his imminent escape to University, his phone,

-pizzas protein shakes (things have changed since 2012) and Hollister t-shirts.
+pizzas protein shakes (things have changed since 2012) and expensive t-shirts.